 If you are a U.S. federal agency or a company that sells products to the federal government, your decisions will be shaped by laws and regulations that mandate compliance with accessibility standards, such as Section 508 of the Rehabilitation Act.
 But accessibility is about much more than compliance.
 Employers who want to apply the business case for accessibility in a meaningful way should ensure they are compliant with the relevant laws and regulations, but also work toward improving the ease of use and universal user experience.

-Whether you are a public sector agency or a private company, you cannot go wrong with first basing your ICT requirements on the Web Content Accessibility Guidelines (WCAG), which are incorporated by reference in the Section 508 refresh.
+Whether you are a public sector agency or a private company, you cannot go wrong with first basing your ICT requirements on the Web Content Accessibility Guidelines (WCAG).
 The WCAG guidelines are developed in cooperation with individuals and organizations around the world, with the goal of providing a single shared standard for web content accessibility that meets the needs of individuals, organizations, and governments internationally.